 Identifying elements – When you apply for a loan the bank will ask for your name, address, and social security number.
 The bank input these elements to request a consumer report.
 If the bank approves the account, it reports the identifying elements again during the next account update cycle.

 Loan characteristics – No two loans are exactly alike.
 There are revolving loans with monthly limits, and installment loans specifying the length of repayment terms.
 Lenders provide the loan characteristics after opening your account.

 Loan usage and payment histories – Most people associate consumer-reporting agencies and reports with payment history: the monthly balance, delinquencies, charge-offs, etc.

 Personal Information from Public Records

 These data are typically stored by individual counties in each state.
 The consumer-reporting agencies pay data compilers to extract, transform, and standardize the files.
 Some counties still use paper files, while others have advanced electronic recordkeeping systems.
 Credit bureaus still get personal information from three main categories:

 - Judgments are court filings after a judge has ruled that consumer owes a debt.

 - Liens are claims filed against property to secure a debt.

 - Bankruptcy filings are recorded by the court.

 Bureaus get Personal Data from Inquiries

-Credit bureaus also get personal information when lenders make report inquiries.
+Credit bureaus also get personal information when lenders and banks make report inquiries.
 An inquiry occurs when a lender is evaluating a loan application, reviewing existing accounts, targeting prospective customers, and when consumers wish to view their own file.
 Personal identifying elements are captured, and the inquiry itself becomes part of a report.

 Your personal identifying elements are needed to pull an accurate report.
 When these elements are input to pull a report, they are stored and compared to data already captured.
 There may be times when the inquiry provides new or incremental elements such as:

 - New addresses